-Vespolina creates light-red colored wines, with sour red cherry and berry aromas lifted by balsamic notes, roses, violets and spices like pepper on the nose.
-Typically planted in Northern Piedmont around Gattinara and Ghemme.
-Vespolina is typically blended with other grapes, such as Bonarda Piemontese and Nebbiolo.
+Vespolina creates light-red colored wines, with sour cherry and berry aromas lifted by balsamic notes combined with roses, violets, and spice-like pepper on the nose.
+Typically planted in Northern Piemonte around Gattinara and Ghemme, Vespolina is usually blended with other grapes such as Bonarda Piemontese and Nebbiolo.

-Timorasso is a Piedmontese white grape that yields crisp, high acid and very mineral-forward wines, with white floral aromas, ripe stone fruit, and bright citrus on the palate.
-Its high acidity makes it a white wine that is suitable for aging.
+Timorasso is a Piemontese white grape that yields crisp, high acid, and very mineral-forward wines, with white floral aromas, ripe stone fruit, and bright citrus flavors.
+The high acidity makes it a white wine suitable for ag

-From this grape, two of the most world-renowned wines are made: Barolo and Barbaresco, with many more DOCs and DOCGs throughout northern Italy.
-The name Nebbiolo comes from the word “nebbia,” which means “fog,” a very common occurence in Piedmont where it mostly grows.
-Nebbiolo produces very different wines depending on where it is grown.
-In general, Nebbiolo expresses as bold, tannic, and elegant red wines.
-The color of these wines is light and bright, turning more brick in color with age.
-Nebbiolo’s typical nose includes delicate red fruit and roses, with cherry, leather, coffee, tar, anise, and earthy notes on the palate, with grippy tannins.
+From this grape, two of the most world-renowned wines are made, Barolo and Barbaresco, plus being instrumental in many more DOC and DOCG wines throughout Northern Italy.
+The name Nebbiolo comes from the word “nebbia,” which means “fog” a very common occurrence in Piemonte.
+Nebbiolo produces very different wines affected by the particular vineyard site.
+Nebbiolo expresses bold, tannic but elegant red wines.
+Characteristically the color of these wines is light and bright, turning more brick in hues with age.
+Nebbiolo’s typical aromas are of delicate red fruits and roses, with cherry, leather, coffee, tar, anise, and earthy notes on the palate combined with grippy tannins.

 This grape is used to produce Piedmont’s Asti Spumante and Moscato d’Asti.
 Moscato is recognizable for its unmistakable bouquet that almost always includes musk, peach, and sage, with secondary aromas of lime, wisteria, honey and white flowers.
 In sparkling wines, you can also find creamy notes due to the yeast.
 Typically low in alcohol with elegant structure, but always compact, with medium freshness and low minerality.

-Grignolino is a red grape from Piedmont which exudes a lovely aroma of fresh flowers, small berries, and spices such as white pepper.
-Grignolinos also have high acidity and crisp tannins that make them great pairings for fatty food.
+Grignolino is a red grape from Piedmont, which exudes a lovely aroma of fresh flowers, small berries, and spices such as white pepper.
+Grignolino’s high acidity and crisp tannins make it a great pairing with fatty foods.

-In Piedmont, Dolcetto’s home, the name means “little sweet one.”
-There are eleven DOC wines made from this grape throughout Piedmont that all have different characteristics.
-Generally though, Dolcetto presents soft tannins and low acidity.
-A typical Dolcetto wine is intensely and brightly colored and offers dark, gently spicy aromas with earthy undertones of nutty notes in more tannic examples.
+In Piemonte, the name Dolcetto means “little sweet one.”
+There are eleven DOC wines made from this grape throughout Piemonte with different characteristics.
+Generally, Dolcetto presents soft tannins and low acidity.
+A typical Dolcetto wine is round and fruity, offering dark, gently spicy aromas with earthy undertones and nutty notes in more tannic examples.

 Cortese is a white grape variety that is most famous for its role in the crisp, lime-scented wines of Gavi.
 The variety is known for its high acidity and freshness.
 Apple, peach, and honeydew flavors are commonly associated with Cortese wine, with lime, almond, and light herbal or grassy aromas.